SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 7. Set the name of the platform to the one your project file is targeting, the options are:
 Android, iOS, Linux, MacOSX, NativeClient, Ouya, PlayStation4, PlayStationMobile, RaspberryPi, Windows, WindowsGL, WindowsPhone, WindowsPhone8, WindowsStoreApp, Xbox360.
-_Note for Windows 8 you should use the **Windows** target.&nbsp; WindowsStoreApp is for 8.1 games or Universal Windows targets._
+_Note for Windows 8 you should use the **Windows** target.
+WindowsStoreApp is for 8.1 games or Universal Windows targets._
 8. At the end of the project file before the \</Project\> marker (preferably with the other \<Import\> sections) add the following line

     \<Import Project="$(MSBuildExtensionsPath)\MonoGame\v3.0\MonoGame.Content.Builder.targets" /\>